bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 <br>
 Xanbot is completely free to use for all users.
 <br>
-**Some of Xanbots features:**
+**Some of Xanbot's features:**

-* Sophisticated spam removal via the support of regular expressions on top of the basic spam filters that it essentially shares with nightbot and xanbot
+* Sophisticated spam removal via the support of regular expressions on top of the basic spam filters that it essentially shares with Nightbot and Xanbot
 * Custom commands and autoreplies, allowing the bot to react to messages that aren’t In the form of “!command”
 * Raffle, Polls
 * Several utility commands, allowing you to display information on LoL runes, masteries, the weather and much more.
-* You can get Xanbot by going to twitch.tv/xangold and typing !join in chat.
+* You can get Xanbot by going to Twitch.tv/Xangold and typing !join in chat.
 Afterwards, add Xanbot as a moderator in your channel with
 {% highlight html %}
 /mod Xanbot
 {% endhighlight %}
-A complete command list for Xanbot can be found at [twitchtvchat.com/xanbotinfo.html](twitchtvchat.com/xanbotinfo.html)
+A complete command list for Xanbot can be found at [Twitchtvchat.com/xanbotinfo.html](twitchtvchat.com/xanbotinfo.html)

-## 4. Which bot to choose?
+## 4. Which Bot to Choose?
-Now that we have covered the most common bots on twitch, what bot should you use?
+Now that we have covered the most common bots on Twitch, what bot should you use?
 Does it need to be one of these 3?
 <br>
 Both of these questions cannot be answered definitively.
 All of these bots are under constant development, improving their stability and feature set.
 If you have the necessity to add a bot to your stream, you can try them out, or just use whatever bot you know best.
 <br>
-If you are new to bot usage, it is definitely suggested to use nightbot or moobot, which have a lot of similarities in their usage.
+If you are new to bot usage, it is definitely suggested to use Nightbot or Moobot, which have a lot of similarities in their usage.
 <br>
 If you would enjoy using the AutoDJ feature Nightbot provides, why not try that out?
 Want a custom username or commands with LoL information, try Moobot!
 <br>